shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 Need help with LESS?
 Have a look at our <a href="https://developers.shopware.com/designers-guide/less/">Getting started with LESS</a> guide.
 </div>

-Because of the changes we have made to the structure we need to adjust the styling.
-To stay organized we create a new file named `custom-detail.less`:
+Because of the changes we made to the structure, we need to adjust the styling.
+To keep things organized, we will create a new file named `custom-detail.less`:

 ```
 CustomDetailTheme